Updated: Oct 8

 Purple: grapes, plums, beets, eggplant

-Not a fan of fruits or vegetables?
+Not a fan of fruits and/or vegetables?
 Have a picky eater in the house?

-Fortunately most fruits and vegetables can easily be sneaked into other dishes.
-Smoothies, salads and baked goods for example are super simple ways to "disguise" those healthy foods and help everyone meet their essential nutrient needs too.
+Fortunately most fruits and vegetables can easily be sneaked into other dishes!
+Smoothies, salads and baked goods for example are great ways to "disguise" those healthy foods and ensure everyone is getting those essential nutrients.

-Smoothies.
-Add a handful of spinach to your next smoothie along with a variety of fruits and blend.
-For folks who turn their nose up at vegetables (especially anything green!) this is a great way to sneak in essential nutrients.
-And bonus: you'll enhance nutrient absorption by pairing co-factors together (foods rich in vitamin C help the body absorb iron more efficiently).
-Want a few simple recipes?
-Click here to download my FREE Super Smoothie Guide!
+Add a handful of spinach to your next smoothie along with a variety of berries and a banana.
+For non-veggie eaters this is a great way to sneak in some greens and bonus you are empowering nutrient absorption by pairing co-factor foods together (because foods rich in vitamin C help the body absorb iron more efficiently!)

-Grill it!
-Firing up the grill?
-Throw on some fresh vegetables (and even fruits) too!
-Did you know the acid and water density found in most fruits and vegetables actually offers a great natural baster to lean protein dishes?
-And the grill will often soften courser vegetable textures, leaving you with a crisp, light, and in some cases much milder flavor as well.
+Next time you fire up the grill try throwing on some fresh vegetables (and even fruits!) to pair with your favorite lean protein.
+Did you know the acid and water density found in many fruits and vegetables actually offers a great natural baster to a meat dish?
+And the grill often softens course textures which detour some of us from eating those veggies, leaving us with a crisp, light and in some cases much milder and softer version.

-Bottom line - there are so many ways you can enjoy fruits and vegetables in your daily diet.
-Get creative, play with color and new flavors.
-Eating from the rainbow makes healthy eating simple and fun!
+Bottom line - there are many ways you can incorporate fruits and vegetables into your daily diet.
+Get creative, play with color and flavor!
+Soon you will discover some tasty combinations and simple ways you can sneak a little more in each day, enabling you to get a nutrient boost all week long!
+Eating from the rainbow makes eating healthy not only easy, but fun!